 It is enabled in the Global Options by setting Enable Team Status Panel? to ON, clicking the Update button, then exiting and launching turboDial.

 Once enabled, the Team Status Panel can be viewed or hidden by clicking the arrow to the immediate left of Caller ID:

 Overview: Team Status Panel

 Then Team Status Panel is divided into three sections:

-1 – Logged-in User’s Status: Allows the logged-in user to set their Nickname or Reach Number.
+1 – Logged-in User’s Status: Allows the logged-in user to set their Nickname and Reach Number.

 3 – Non-pinned users: alphabetically sorted list of the remaining currently online users.